Isostasy with Love: I Elastic equilibrium: Summary

 The introduction of one-parameter isostatic families (both for MSI and ZDI) shifts the focus on the right choice of boundary conditions.
 Isostatic ratios differ if boundary conditions are applied at the surface or at the bottom of the shell.
-This difference, which is most notable in the shape and topographic ratios (Fig.~\ref{FigShapeMSI}), increases with harmonic degree and with shell thickness, and can be attributed to shear support between vertical columns (regional compensation).
+This difference, which is most notable in the shape and topographic ratios (Fig.~\ref{FigShapeMSI}), increases with harmonic degree and with shell thickness, and is mainly due to shear support between vertical columns (regional compensation).
 Fortunately, predictions for the compensation factor are not very sensitive to the choice of boundary conditions (Fig.~\ref{FigComparisonfn}).
-In the thin shell limit, MSI and ZDI predictions do not depend on their respective isostatic family parameters and agree with the thin shell/local compensation/minimum stress model of \citet{dahlen1982} if the same simple interior model is adopted.
+In the thin shell limit, vertical shear stresses are negligible so that predictions of elastic isostasy do not depend on boundary conditions and agree with the thin shell/local compensation/minimum stress model of \citet{dahlen1982}, at least if the same simple interior model is adopted.

 The new focus on boundary conditions reintroduces the physical picture.
 For example, the purpose of minimum stress isostasy with constant surface shape is to explain topography observed at the surface.
 At long wavelength, isostasy attributes its support to topography at the shell-ocean boundary.
-At short wavelength (or high harmonic degree), surface topography is supported by stresses at a shallow depth.
+At short wavelength (or high harmonic degree), surface topography is supported by shallow stresses (assuming regional compensation).
 Thus, it cannot be explained by supporting topography at the shell-ocean boundary and, as a corollary, the shape ratio tends to zero at high degree.
-The reverse situation is true if the aim is to explain topography that has been observed (with radar or seismic measurements) at the shell-ocean boundary: at short-wavelength, it cannot be supported by surface topography and the shape ratio diverges.
+The reverse situation is true if the aim is to explain topography that has been observed (with radar or seismic measurements) at the shell-ocean boundary: at short wavelength, it cannot be supported by surface topography and the shape ratio diverges.
 One can say that isostatic models with regional compensation naturally lose their isostatic properties at short wavelength, whereas isostatic models with local compensation remain isostatic at all degrees, but at the cost of physical realism.